Nguyễn Công Phượng: 2017 season: Improvement

 After one season in Japan, Công Phượng returned to HAGL to play in 2017 V.League.
 He scored 7 goals in that season.

 2018 season: Outstanding individual performance

 2018 was one of his best season for HAGL.
 Công Phượng scored 12 goals at league and 4 goals at domestic cup.

 Although his club just finished 11th at the end of season, Phượng was still selected in V.League's Team of the season by his performances.

 2021 season: Dream season

-Công Phượng returned to the club after his loan contract with Ho Chi Minh City get expired, followed by the arrival of the new coach Kiatisak Senamuang.
+Công Phượng returned to the club after his loan contract with Hồ Chí Minh City get expired, followed by the arrival of the new coach Kiatisak Senamuang.

 Phượng and HAGL was on fire that season, they were top of the table after 12 rounds, but the season was cancelled due to COVID-19.
 He had 6 goals after 12 matches in that campaign.

 2022 season: Last year at Pleiku

 2022 was his last season at HAGL.
 On 19 April, Phượng got an assist in 1–1 draw against Sydney FC at 2022 AFC Champions League group stage.
 He just scored 5 goals in 24 matches, all of them were in the league.